 GRJB’s works on paper are an extension of the artists’ films and research in exile.
 The sale of the works supports the production of the performance ‘Flag Semaphores’ and inauguration of performance programming at Castello San Basilio.
-Originally scheduled for 2020, the site-responsive performance piece will now take place at Castello San Basilio and other selected villages in Basilicata, in May 2021, marking the end of their year-long performance residency.
+Originally scheduled for 2020, the site-responsive performance piece will now take place at Pietragalla in Basilicata, in June 2021, marking the end of their year-long performance residency.
 Order your works on paper here.

 The works on paper are available as three limited editions series, each capturing a stage in the development of Flag Sempahores.

 Series 1 will draw from GRJB’s Residency in Exile research, using Carlo Levi’s Christ Stopped at Eboli as a point of departure.

 Series 2 responding to the digital image making of the present residency in exile.

 Series 3 will bring text together the various stages in the process of creating the live performance at Castello San Basilio.

 Donations over £ 20 GBP will receive one work on paper.

 Donations over £ 100 GBP receive all 6 works on paper from the current series (series 01 of 03 now available).